pingcap/docs-cn/op-guide/location-awareness.md

 ## PD schedules based on the TiKV topology

-PD makes optimal schedulings according to the topological information.
+PD makes optimal scheduling according to the topological information.
 You just need to care about what kind of topology can achieve the desired effect.

-If you use 3 replicas and hope that everything still works well when a data zone hangs up, you need at least 4 data zones.
+If you use 3 replicas and hope that the TiDB cluster is always highly available even when a data zone goes down, you need at least 4 data zones.
-(Theoretically, three data zones are feasible but the current implementation cannot guarantee.)

-Assume that we have 4 data zones, each zone has 2 racks and each rack has 2 hosts.
-We can start 2 TiKV instances on each host:
+Assume that you have 4 data zones, each zone has 2 racks, and each rack has 2 hosts.
+You can start 2 TiKV instances on each host:

 ```
 # zone=z1